Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Disney Cruise Planning Windows to Be Aware Of

 Once you’ve booked your Disney cruise, planning shifts into a different phase with its own set of timelines.
-Disney uses specific booking windows after booking, and those dates control when you can start reserving things like online check-in, port adventures, onboard activities, and specialty dining.
+Disney uses specific booking windows after your booking, and those dates determine when you can start reserving items like online check-in, port adventures, onboard activities, and specialty dining.

 These planning windows do not all open at the same time, and some guests can book earlier than others based on their Disney Cruise Line membership status.
 Understanding how this works ahead of time helps you prioritize what matters most and avoids that feeling of being behind before your sailing even gets close.